The Ultimate Guide to Creating a Marketing Dashboard

 Many websites and platforms offer downloadable templates for spreadsheet apps like Google Sheets or Excel.
 For example, you can download HubSpot’s marketing reporting dashboard template for free to get started quickly.

-Now, what if… you don’t want to build dashboards yourself, either from scratch or using a template?
-You could hire a company to make a custom and high-quality dashboard for you.
-An example of such a company is Coupler.io.
-They offer a data analytics consulting service to handle advanced data management cases, such as creating auto-updating dashboards that display essential metrics to help you make data-driven decisions.
+Now, what if… you don’t want to build a marketing dashboard in Looker Studio yourself, either from scratch or using a template?
+You could hire a data analyst or a company to make a custom and high-quality dashboard for you.
+For example, Coupler.io offers a data analytics consulting service to handle advanced data management cases, such as creating auto-updating dashboards that display essential metrics to help you make data-driven decisions.

 Types of marketing dashboards